dgc-rhul/frontier/README.md

 Local mode:

-To run the SEEP system in a single local machine, append a different port to each Worker node:
+To run Frontier in a single local machine, append a different port to each Worker node:

 ```java -jar <system.jar> Worker <port>```